openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The negation of integer values is the same as subtraction from zero.
 The |LANG|
 programming language uses two’s-complement representation for integers.
-The range of two’s-complement value is not symmetric, and that same maximum negative number results from the negation of the maximum negative *int* or *long*.
-In such case an overflow occurs but throws no exception or error.
+The range of two’s-complement value is not symmetric.
+The same maximum negative number results from the negation of the maximum negative *int* or *long*.
+In that case, an overflow occurs but throws no exception or error.
 For any integer value *x*, *-x* is equal to '``(~x)+1``'.

 The negation of floating-point values is *not* the same as subtraction from